-Excerpted from "The Language of Aphasia," Stroke Connection Magazine, May/June 2003 (Science Update August 2009)
+Excerpted from "The Language of Aphasia," Stroke Connection Magazine, May/June 2003 (Last science update March 2013)

 Language is much more than words.
 It involves our ability to recognize and use words and sentences.
 Much of this capability resides in the left hemisphere of the brain.
 When a person has a stroke or other injury that affects the left side of the brain, it typically disrupts their ability to use language.

 - Communicate our inner thoughts, desires, intentions and motivations.